return42/sphkerneldoc/linux_src_doc/include/media/rc-core_h.rst

 change_protocol
     allow changing the protocol used on hardware decoders

-change_wakeup_protocol
-    allow changing the protocol used for wakeup filtering

 open
     callback to allow drivers to enable polling/irq when IR input device is opened.